» Residential Electrical Wiring: Guide to Home Wiring

 Thank you for the video.
 I don't see too many of those hazards in my own house, and I try to do things as safely as possible.
 As I mentioned I use those push in wire connectors, which I really hope are safe.
 I just fear that a wire will pop out of the connector, or will slide out from under a terminal screw on a receptacle or something like that.
 There are a few receptacles in my home with 2 #14 gauge wires under one screw.
 When I replaced these receptacles, I really tryed to make the screw nice and tight so it will be safe.One final question I had was about reinstalling a switch or receptacle after replacing it.
 They say to fold the wires so that everything fits into the box neatly.
 But if the wires are pretty short, you can't really fold them very nicely.
 Since there are many outlets like that around my home, I would wrap them with electric tape after wiring them and then just push them back into the box, but not necessarily folding the wires.
 Will this be safe left alone, or will the pressure cause the wires to come out from under the screws?

-Thanks a lot for your help
+Thanks a lot for your help.

-You may find this video useful: http://ask-the-electrician.com/video-home-electrical-wiring-safety.htmlAnd the links that follow give a summary and checklist of checks people can make to eliminate fire hazards in their homes.
+You may find this video useful: https://ask-the-electrician.com/video-home-electrical-wiring-safety.htmlAnd the links that follow give a summary and checklist of checks people can make to eliminate fire hazards in their homes.
 Arc Fault Circuit Interrupters are mentioned to be installed on questionable circuits, and although this is a good idea I feel that due to the wiring methods used in older homes the AFCI will have a lot of nuisance trips, if it even stays on at all.
 AFCI's work best on isolated circuits such as bedrooms where there is a dedicated circuit for the AFCI.

 Hi Dave,That's good to hear about the push in connectors.
 And yes, all of our receptacles and switches have a ground wire attached.
 As for the receptacle with 2 wires under one screw, I installed a new receptacle putting one wire on the screw and one in the stab in connection in the back.
 I know these are not the most reliable connection, but I know they're used all over my house.
 As long as they don't pose a fire hazard then I'm okay with using them.
 I would much rather have to call an electrician years down the road to fix it than call the fire department to put out my house.
 In most cases, would there be warning signs that there is a loose connection before a fire starts?
 Will something stop working, or would something like a failed stab in connection pose an immediate threat?
 I just don't like the idea that wires might be popping out of the back.
 I heard that this method of wiring is still used in new construction.
 Is that true?